pimutils/khal/README.rst

 - khal can sync events from CalDAV calendar collections (and load plain icalendar files over http(s))
 - add simple new events to a calendar and upload them
-- ikhal (interactive khal) can show and edit events in the current and next two months
+- ikhal (interactive khal) shows and edit events interactively
 - simple recurring events support (no exceptions just yet)
 - you cannot edit the timezones of events
 - khal should run on all major